-We invite you through this new article to discover the story of an angel turned demon, which we know as Satan or rather Lucifer.
+We invite you through this new article to discover the story of an angel who became a demon, that we know as Satan or rather Lucifer.

-The question is: what made Lucifer turn away from the Light?
-And it would be his pride and his desire to gain power, to be equal to God who pushed him to revolt against him, especially and according to the Gnostics because he was accused of wanting to conceal the search for the knowledge to men.
-He was thus driven out of heaven, lost his rank of leader of the heavenly militia and sent to Hell.
-It was from that moment that Lucifer became Satan, the leader of the demons for the followers of the Bible but one of the Four Princes of the Underworld if we follow the demonic hierarchy established by Abramelin the Wise.
+The question we ask ourselves is the following: what made Lucifer turn away from the Light?
+Well, it would be his pride and his desire to acquire power, to be equal to God, that pushed him to revolt against him, especially according to the Gnostics because he was accused of wanting to hide the search for knowledge from men.
+He was driven out of heaven, lost his rank as leader of the heavenly militia and sent to Hell.
+It was from that moment that Lucifer became Satan, the leader of demons for the followers of the Bible but one of the Four Princes of Hell if we follow the demonic hierarchy established by Abramelin the Wise.

-In the Infernal Dictionary, Collin de Plancy brings a more detailed description of Lucifer or Satan as you prefer.
-Indeed, the hair of this fallen angel would have been replaced by live serpents, it would still bear the mark of the divine lightning on his body but it would be hidden by the black wings of bats that he would fold on his bust.
-Lucifer would hold in his hands: on one side a roll of parchment and on the other an iron feather that he would like to use to bring down paradise.
-The latter, moreover, does not hesitate to tempt men with pride, which, according to Pope Gregory the Great, is also part of the seven deadly sins, and pride is the greatest of all vices.
-Only for Collin de Plancy in his hierarchy, Satan is not the supreme leader of the Infernal Empire or at least he would have been dethroned by Beelzebub (founder of the order of the fly), and would have become at the same time the leader of the opposition party.
+In the Infernal Dictionary, Collin de Plancy provides a more detailed description of Lucifer or Satan as you prefer.
+Indeed, the hair of this fallen angel would have been replaced by living snakes, he would still bear the mark of divine lightning on his body but the latter would be hidden by black bat wings that he would fold back on his chest.
+Lucifer would also hold in his hands: on one side a scroll of parchment and on the other a feather of iron that he would like to use to bring down paradise.
+The latter does not hesitate to tempt men with pride, which is also part of the Great of the 7 deadly sins according to Pope Gregory, and pride would be the greatest of all vices.
+Only for Collin de Plancy in his hierarchy, Satan is not the supreme leader of the infernal Empire or at least he would have been dethroned by Beelzebub (founder of the order of the fly), and would have become at the same time the leader of the opposition party.

-Yet despite the fact that Lucifer is recognized as a demonic creature by the Christian tradition, it was not until the early Middle Ages that his term was used to designate Satan.
-And besides, the terms devil as the names mentioned above are most often referred to as synonyms such as the Evil One, the prince of darkness, the master of Hell…
+Yet despite the fact that Lucifer is recognized as a demonic creature by Christian tradition, it was only from the early Middle Ages that his term was used to designate Satan.
+And besides, the terms of devil like the names mentioned above are most often referred to as synonyms such as the Evil One, the Prince of Darkness, the Master of Hell…

-If we now ask psychologists what Lucifer represents for them, then here is their answer: he represents the man himself and all that he contains as a perversion that can lead to his loss.
+If we now ask psychologists about what Lucifer means to them, then here is their answer: he represents man himself and everything he contains as a perversion that can lead him to his downfall.